pretix/pretix-docs/docs/tutorial/payment.md

 !!!
 Note
     If the payment providers you want to use are not being displayed in this list, that means the corresponding plugin is not enabled.
-    In order to activate such a plugin, you have to navigate to [Your Event] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "Plugins" and open the "Payment providers" tab.
+    In order to activate such a plugin, you have to navigate to :navpath:Your Event → Settings → Plugins: and open the :btn:Payment providers: tab.
     Click the :btn:Enable: button next to the plugin you want to use.
     You can tell that a plugin has been activated by green ":material-check: Active" tag.